Endpoint Services, Munki, Using Munki to Upgrade macOS

 - General Information

 - Vital Software Compatibility

 - Restart Required

-Upgrade packages for macOS 10.13 (High Sierra) and macOS 10.14 (Mojave) are available for MTM stakeholder use.
-The macOS 10.13 (High Sierra) upgrade installer's name key is Install_macOS_High_Sierra; for the macOS 10.14 (Mojave) upgrade installer, it's install_macos_mojave.
+Upgrade packages for macOS 10.15 (Catalina), macOS 10.14 (Mojave), and macOS 10.13 (High Sierra) are available for MTM stakeholder use.
+The upgrade installer name keys are install_macos_[catalina/mojave/high_sierra].

 Before planning an OS upgrade, check Apple's system requirements to confirm hardware compatibility.
 Munki can't natively know if the device in question is capable of running the new operating system, so it will try in all cases but fail on unsupported hardware.

 - macOS 10.13 (High Sierra) System Requirements

 Next, check vendor resources to confirm that all vital software on the device is compatible with the new OS.